wellsaid-labs/tts-evaluation/README.md

 This section discusses various dependencies that need to be installed for this repository.

-### 1. Clone

-Pull the GitHub repository with submodules like so:

-    git clone --recurse-submodules git@github.com:AI2Incubator/Tacotron-2.git

-This may not work, if so try other strategies listed [here](https://stackoverflow.com/questions/3796927/how-to-git-clone-including-submodules).

-### 2. Install Python Dependencies
+### 1. Install Python Dependencies

 Make sure you have Python 3.5+ with pip.
 Install most of the dependencies with the PIP package manager like so:

-    python -m pip install -r requirements.txt
+    python3 -m pip install -r requirements.txt

 Finally, follow the "Get Started" guide on [pytorch.org](pytorch.org) to install ``torch``.

-### 3. Install SoX
+### 2. Install SoX

 This repository requires [SoX](http://sox.sourceforge.net/) (Sound eXchange) for audio preprocessing which can be installed, like so:

     apt-get install sox